Wodan58/Moy/doc/MOYimplJOY.md

 SIGNAL_HANDLING
 ---------------

-If `mygc` is used instead of the BDW garbage collector, this define offers the possibility to catch a segment violation and print a user-selected error message.
+If `gc.c` is used instead of the BDW garbage collector, this define offers the possibility to catch a segment violation and print a user-selected error message.
 The use of this feature is not recommended, because it prevents during debugging to pinpoint the exact location where the error occurred.
-Also `mygc` is not recommended, as it is slower than the BDW garbage collector and the extra dependency is overcome by building from source by the Microsoft compiler or installing the BDW package in other environments.
+Also `gc.c` is not recommended, as it is slower than the BDW garbage collector and the extra dependency is overcome by building from source by the Microsoft compiler or installing the BDW package in other environments.

 JVERSION
 --------

 This define can be used to tell something about the compile options, such as whether it is a Release build, and what the version number is.
 The version happens to be always 1.0 and whether it is a Release build or not can be seen by executing `ccmake .`.
 That program reads the latest CMakeCache.txt and reports about the options available therein.

 BDW_GARBAGE_COLLECTOR
 ---------------------

 The BDW garbage collector creates an extra dependency, but if it can be installed system wide, it is easy enough to link against it.
-It is faster than `mygc`.
-The interface is kept the same, except that initialization is different.
-The `mygc` needs to know what the top of the stack is, that is why it receives the address of argc.
+It is faster than `gc.c`.
+The interface is kept the same, except that initialization was different.
+The `gc.c` needs to know what the top of the stack is, that is why it receives the address of argc through a global variable.

 CORRECT_INTERN_LOOKUP
 ---------------------